 Introduction

 If you’re reading this guide, you’re probably figuring out how to best engage in Stockton local government.
 Local governments have immense power over your daily life — almost every facet of how you live, work, play, and travel.
-The policy implications in San Joaquin County impact nearly 800,000 people, with our population growing every year.
+The policy implications in San Joaquin County impact more than 800,000 people, with our population growing every year.

 Local government has the power to make real change on the issues you care about.

-In some cases, federal legislation and resources would make a huge difference.
+In some cases, federal legislation and resources can make a huge difference.
 But in others, like policing, transportation, and housing construction, much of the power is local.
 Together, we can transform local systems that are rooted in inequity.

 The Stockton Govguide is here to change that.